ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proofs.md

 document are to be interpreted as described in BCP 14 [@!RFC2119] [@RFC8174] when, and only when, they appear in all capitals, as shown here.

-The reader may wish to note that one of the two RFC references in the preceding paragraph was normative; the other was informative.
-These will be correctly identified as such in the References section below.

 # Background

-A _JSON Web Proof (JWP)_ is very similar to a JWS, with the addition that it can contain multiple individual payloads instead of a singular one.
+A _JSON Web Proof (JWP)_ is very similar to a JWS [@RFC7515], with the addition that it can contain multiple individual payloads instead of a singular one.
 New JWP-supporting algorithms are then able to separate and act on the individual payloads contained within.

 In addition to the JWS `sign` and `verify` interactions, JWP also importantly adds a `derive` processing step for interaction with the algorithm to perform the selective disclosure and privacy preserving transformations.
 This allows for multi-party interactions where a credential is issued from one party, derived by an intermediary party, then presented to another verifying party.
 While `sign` only occurs once on a JWP, `derive` and `verify` may be repeated if supported by the algorithm.

 The intent of JSON Web Proofs is to establish a common container format for multiple payloads that can be integrity-verified against a proof value.
 It does not create or specify any cryptographic protocols,  interaction protocols, or required algorithm input values such as nonces.
+This will be done in separate companion specifications - just like the [JSON Web Algorithms] [@RFC7518] specification did so for JWS and JWE [@RFC7516].

 # JWP Format

 A JWP contains multiple specific payloads, which are always represented within an ordered array.
 These payloads have the same processing rules applied as they would within JWS.

-The individual payloads are often meant to be composed into a single credential, and as such are most commonly not wholly indpendent from one another, but rather serve as facets of a whole.
-In keeping with the nomenclature of JWTs, such payloads are said to represent one or more _claims_.
+The individual payloads are often meant to be composed into a single credential, and as such, are most commonly not wholly indpendent from one another, but rather serve as facets of a whole.
+In keeping with the nomenclature of JWTs, such payloads are said to each represent one or more _claims_.

 An individual payload may contain structured information, such as a JSON document representing multiple claims.
 Another payload might represent a single JWT claim, such as a binary profile image.
-Other payloads may represent cryptographic values for supporting various proofs, which might also be interpreted as a claim.
+Other payloads may represent cryptographic values for supporting various proofs, which might also be interpreted as claims.

 ## Payload Headers

-With multiple payloads there must also be multiple protected headers in order to safely identify what each payload is and contains.
+With multiple payloads, there must also be multiple protected headers in order to safely identify what each payload is and contains.
 These headers can themselves easily become a correlation factor if the signer is putting unique values in them or generating unique arragements of headers and their payloads.
-In order to minimize these possibilities, JWP places payload headers in the JWK definition so that they are common across all uses of that JWK.
+In order to minimize these possibilities, JWP places payload headers in the JWK [@!RFC7517] definition so that they are common across all uses of that JWK.

 Privacy preserving algorithms have a common pattern of supporting a fixed number of "slots" (also called "messages" or "attributes").
-Often they are fixed at the time the public key is created and sometimes they are also pre-defined for a use-case specific number of attributes.
-This is done in order to minimize any correlatable signals, to prevent a verifier from categorizing based on if the slots are of variable lengths even when only a subset are revealed in the proof.
+Often they are fixed at the time the public key is created and sometimes they are also pre-defined for a use-case with a specific number of attributes.
+This is done to minimize any correlatable signals, to prevent a verifier from categorizing based on if the slots are of variable lengths even when only a subset are revealed in the proof.

-The key used for a JWP that is identified either by its header or by context MUST have an associated ordered array of payload headers.
+The key used for a JWP that is identified either by its header or by context MUST have an associated ordered array of payload definitions.
 If defined by a JWK, this specification registers a `payloads` parameter with an array value, containing one object for each payload with its associated header values.

-If the JWK includes a `use` parameter this specification registers a `proof` value that MUST be used in order for the JWK to be valid for a JWP.
+If the JWK includes a `use` parameter this specification registers a `prf` (proof) value that MUST be used in order for the JWK to be valid for a JWP.

 For example: